Scotiabank raised the price target for the Bionano Genomics Inc (NASDAQ:BNGO) stock to “”a Sector outperform””

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Bionano Genomics Inc (NASDAQ:BNGO) raised 4.40% to close Friday’s market session at $1.66, higher as compared to yesterday’s close.
-The stock price fluctuated between $1.51 and $1.67 throughout the trading session with the volume trading being 1266944 shares, which represented a significant variation when compared to the three months average volume of 935.52K shares.
-The firm’s stock price fluctuated 0.61% within the last five trades and 24.81% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -79.09% in the last 6 months and -56.88% was subtracted to its value over the previous 3 months.
-BNGO stock is trading at a margin of 14.33%, -14.35% and -72.75% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Bionano Genomics Inc (NASDAQ:BNGO) dipped -3.29% to close Friday’s market session at $1.47, lower as compared to yesterday’s close.
+The stock price fluctuated between $1.4501 and $1.57 throughout the trading session with the volume trading being 1042117 shares, which represented a significant variation when compared to the three months average volume of 971.98K shares.
+The firm’s stock price fluctuated -11.45% within the last five trades and 8.09% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -80.10% in the last 6 months and -57.88% was subtracted to its value over the previous 3 months.
+BNGO stock is trading at a margin of -1.54%, -18.83% and -74.48% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Click Here to Download the FREE Report.